ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/setup/user events/_index.md

           topic: qliksense/userevent/connection/close
     sendToInfluxdb:
-      enable: true                  # Set to true if user events should be stored in InfluxDB ...
+      enable: true                  # Set to true if user events should be stored in InfluxDB
+    sendToNewRelic:
+      enable: false                  # Should log events be sent to New Relic?
+      destinationAccount:
+        - First NR account
+        - Second NR account
+      scramble: true                # Should user info (user directory and user ID) be scrambled before sent to NR?
+  ...
   ...
 ```